-Because the grant of authority to courts under subsection (b)(2) is a discretionary one, a higher court should review a trial court's application of this section only under an "abuse of discretion" standard.
+Because the grant of authority to courts under subsection (b)(2) is a discretionary one, a higher court should review a trial court's application of this subsection only under an "abuse of discretion" standard.

-This section must be read in conjunction with Section 9 of this act, which protects good faith transferees of property who give value.
-Thus, good faith transferees for value will be protected by Section 9 of this act, such that a spouse's claim for bad faith management would solely be cognizable against the other spouse.
-If, however, one spouse improperly donates or transfers property to which this act applies to a third person who is not in good faith, equitable relief against a third person may, in the discretion of the court, be available to the spouse whose rights are impaired.
+This section must be read in conjunction with Section 910 of this act, which protects good faith transferees of property who give value.
+Thus, good faith transferees for value will be protected by Section 910 of this act, such that a spouse's claim for bad faith management would solely be cognizable against the other spouse.
+If, however, one spouse improperly donates or transfers property to which this act applies to a third person who is not acting in good faith, equitable relief against a third person may, in the discretion of the court, be available to the spouse whose rights are impaired.
 After all, improper gifts of community property by one spouse are generally voidable as against a third person in community property jurisdictions.
 See, e.g., Polk v.
 Polk, 39 Cal.
 Rptr.
 824 (App.
 1964); Wisc.
 Stat. § 766.70; La.
 Civ.
 Code art.
 2353; Mezey v.
 Fioramonti, 65 P.2d 980 (Ariz.
 App.
-2003); Uniform Marital Property Act § 6(b).
+2003); Model Marital Property Act § 6(b).

 Section 8.
-Right of a Surviving Spouse, Heir, Beneficiary, or Creditor (a) With respect to rights under this [act] property to which this [act] applies, the surviving spouse of the decedent may assert a claim for relief under the following rules: (1) If a personal representative of the decedent is appointed, In a probate proceeding, a surviving spouse must send a demand in a record to the personal representative of the decedent not later than [six months] after the appointment of the personal representative, and, in the absence of such a elaimdemand, the personal representative may distribute the assets of the decedent's estate without personal liability for a spouse's claim under this [act]. is not liable for failing to apply this [act].
-(2) If no personal representative is appointed or if the surviving spouse fails to
+Right of Surviving Spouse

+- (a) The surviving spouse of the decedent may assert a claim for relief with respect to rights under this [act] according to in accordance with the following rules: - 32 (1) In an action asserting a right in or to property, the surviving spouse must: - (A) commence an action against the heirs, devisees, or nonprobate transferees of the decedent who are in possession of the property not later than [three years] after the death of the decedent; or - 36 (B) send a demand in a record to the personal representative of the decedent not later than [six months] after the appointment of the personal representative.